 His problem was his technique in the end was not strong enough to match or overcome students his size.
 He spent more years believing in his own hype when he should have been training with people much better than him.
 Instead, he chose to feed his ego and wasted precious years of training.
 I’ve lost communication with this individual.
 From what I heard he is no longer training anymore which is a shame but not surprising.

 The moral of the story is no one is as good as they think they are.
 Humble yourself.
 Don’t chase belts.
 Enjoy the journey.
 There is lots to learn and there is never a day where I don’t pick up something new even 13 years later.
-My good friend Matt Kwan just gave me a good clinic on heel hooks a few weeks ago.
+My good friend Matt Kwan just gave me a good clinic on heel hooks the last time I trained with.
 Now I am going to go see him to work on that part of my game, and I can’t wait!
 Check out his gym On Guard BJJ in Pitt Meadows if you are in his area.